 Image Credit: Julian Nortoft from Unsplash

-Shakespeare's talent doesn't stop at his extensive plays — he also wrote poems.
+Shakespeare's talent doesn't stop at his extensive plays—he also wrote poems.
 His poetry includes two epics and more than 150 sonnets which tackle themes such as love, beauty and aging.
-If you want to get into reading his poems but are unsure where to start, I would recommend having a look at Sonnet 18 and Sonnet 130, both of which I would count as my personal favourites.
+If you want to get into reading his poems but are unsure where to start, I would recommend having a look at Sonnet 18 and Sonnet 130, both of which are some of my personal favorites.

 Image Credit: Creative Commons Zero from Wikimedia Commons

-There you have it: five reasons why Shakespeare remains the most famous writer in English history.
-Of course, this only scrapes the surface of why Shakespeare is so popular, but hopefully, it has answered some of your questions about him, and has inspired you to check out some of Shakespeare's works!
+Of course, this only scrapes the surface of why Shakespeare is so popular.
+Still, I hope this article has answered some of your questions about the notorious writer and has inspired you to check out his works!